Ultra-Seven/newStream/src/chrome/README.md

 ## Data formats

-Everything is sent from the browser to the server as string-encoded JSON objects, and stored in the berkeley database as hashtable values.
+Everything is sent from the browser to the server as string-encoded JSON objects, and stored in the berkeley database `mouse.bdb` as hashtable values.
 The berkeleydb keys are just integers in the insertion order.
 You can use `json.loads(<value>)` to turn a string value into a json object.